A Unified Framework for Generalizing the Gromov-Hausdorff Metric: The Framework for Compact Metric Spaces

 The following example motivates the names `marked measure' and `marked closed subset'.

-\begin{example} If $\mu$ is a boundedly-finite measure on $X$ and $f:X\to\Xi$ is a measurable function, then the push-forward of $\mu$ under the map $x\mapsto (x,f(x))$ is a marked measure on $X$.
-Similarly, if $C$ is a closed subset of $X$ and $f:X\to\Xi$ is a continuous map, then $\{(x,f(x)):x\in C\}$ is a marked closed subset of $X$. \end{example}
+\begin{example}[\ali{Simple Marks}] If $\mu$ is a finite measure on $X$ and $f:X\to\Xi$ is a measurable function, then the push-forward of $\mu$ under the map $x\mapsto (x,f(x))$ is a finite marked measure on $X$.
+Similarly, if $C$ is a compact subset of $X$ and $f:X\to\Xi$ is a continuous map, then $\{(x,f(x)):x\in C\}$ is a marked compact subset of $X$.
+This can be extended to $k$-fold marks similarly. \end{example}

+A compact space with a simple 1-fold marked measure is called a \textit{functionally marked metric measure space} in~\cite{KlLo15markfunction}.
+It is proved in~\cite{KlLo15markfunction} that the set of such spaces is Polish (with the GP-type topology).
+By the tools presented here, we modify and shorten the proof of~\cite{KlLo15markfunction} to show the same with a stronger topology.

+\begin{proposition} Let $\tau(X)$ be the set of simple $k$-fold marked closed subsets of $X$ (resp. simple $k$-fold marked measures on $X$).
+Then, $\tau$ is pointwise-continuous and $\mathcal C_{\tau}$ is a $G_{\delta}$ subspace of some Polish space, and hence, $\mathcal C_{\tau}$ is Polish itself. \end{proposition}

-\begin{remark} Every point or closed subset of $X$ is a marked compact subset of $X$. {In addition, the metrics of Examples~\ref{ex:points} and~\ref{ex:closedSubsets} are identical with the corresponding restrictions of the metric on $\tau^{(c)}(X)$.} Similarly, measures are special cases of marked measures and the metrics are compatible. \end{remark}
+\del{ \begin{remark} Every point or closed subset of $X$ is a marked compact subset of $X$. {In addition, the metrics of Examples~\ref{ex:points} and~\ref{ex:closedSubsets} are identical with the corresponding restrictions of the metric on $\tau^{(c)}(X)$.} Similarly, measures are special cases of marked measures and the metrics are compatible. \end{remark} }